OctopusDeploy/docs/CONTRIBUTING.md

 | text         | text           |

 **Always use fenced code blocks with a language.** If no language is defined then highlightjs will guess the language and it regularly gets it wrong.

+### Docker Images

+When referencing docker images, use the syntax:

+`!docker-image <org/image:tag>`

+This will get replaced with the most recently published version of the image.

+For example:

+`!docker-image <octopusdeploy/octo:alpine>`

+would get replaced by:

+`octopusdeploy/octo:6.17.3-alpine`

 ### Alerts